 In either case, these Airbnb tips will help you make the most of the rentals website to achieve your goals, as a host or a guest.

 If it's your first-time using Airbnb, fear not!
-You'll become an expert in no time.
+Those Airbnb tips will make you an expert in no time.
 This complete guide will help you find the perfect Airbnb listing as a guest and become the best host to stand out of the competition.

 Ready?
 Read on then!